CS571-F25/p204/spec.md

 - **Message Loading**:
   - When you enter a room, the latest 50 messages load instantly from localStorage and render in the chat list.
   - A “Load 25 earlier messages” button (label includes the count) appears when older messages exist; each press loads another 25 until history is exhausted.
-  - Terminal output only shows command results; chat history stays separate.
-The terminal simply reminds users to use the button when they ask for `/history`.
+  - Terminal output only shows command results; chat history stays separate so the terminal stays lightweight.

 ### **Message Types**

-Messages have a `type` field that determines their purpose and styling:

-- **`"message"`**: User messages sent via `/msg` or plain text input
-  - Broadcast to the entire room (no specific recipient)
-  - Displayed in message list with username and timestamp
-  - Normal message styling

-- **`"command"`**: Command execution outputs
-  - Examples: `/help` output, `/users` output, command confirmations
-  - Displayed in terminal/command history
-  - May have different styling (monospace, terminal colors)

-- **`"system"`**: System notifications and events
-  - Examples: "Room created", "User joined room", "Password incorrect", "Name changed"
-  - Displayed in both message list and terminal
-  - Typically styled differently (info/warning/error colors)
+Messages saved in `localStorage` currently use a single `type` of `"message"` because only chat content is persisted.
+Terminal feedback (like `/help` output) stays in the transient terminal buffer instead of being written to history.
+The schema keeps the `type` field so future iterations can add `"system"` or `"command"` entries, but today only user chat bubbles are stored.

 ### **Room Features**

 - **Room Creation**: Name + optional password
 - **Room Joining**: By ID + password verification
-- **Message Persistence**: Messages saved per room with all types
+- **Message Persistence**: Messages saved per room as chat bubbles
-- **Room List**: View all created rooms on homepage
+- **Room List**: View all created rooms on the Rooms page
 - **Recent Rooms**: Track recently visited rooms
 - **Single Terminal Focus**: One primary terminal per page; users switch rooms via commands or cards instead of multiple floating panels.
 - **Activity Indicators**: Room info card shows owner, creation time, last activity, and whether a password exists.